 Job opening: Christians Against Christian Nationalism North Texas Organizer

-Christians Against Christian Nationalism, a national grassroots organizing campaign, seeks an organizer to work in North Texas starting in January 2023.
+Christians Against Christian Nationalism, a national grassroots organizing campaign, seeks an organizer to work in North Texas.

 Launched in 2019 as an online ecumenical project, Christians Against Christian Nationalism is coordinated by BJC, a national, faith-based organization headquartered in Washington, D.C., that educates about and advocates for everyone’s faith freedom.
 This is a full-time position based in North Texas and reporting to BJC’s Chief of Staff.
 The North Texas Organizer will be supported by BJC’s mobilization, programs, and communications staff.

 The North Texas Organizer will provide on-the-ground coordination and leadership to pilot this local program of the national campaign.
 When successful, this local program will:

 1. Lead to increased understanding of the threat of Christian nationalism in North Texas and help local leaders defend the core religious freedom principles and practices in our American pluralistic history that guard against Christian nationalism.

 2. Develop a cohort of clergy and congregational leaders in North Texas to support each other as they speak out courageously against Christian nationalism in their local congregations.
 These clergy often find their pastoral vocations threatened or in jeopardy when speaking against this ideology.